elclavijero/moory/README.md

 ### Before you go...

 There's more to Moory than its Acceptor.
-I'll show you how to use its other features in another memo.
+I'll show you how to use its other features in the [wiki](https://github.com/elclavijero/moory/wiki).

 ## Installation